-m: are you a resident of the Mississippi Valley Library District?YesNo nd: do you have a Mississippi Valley Library District account in good standing?YesNo Addres Phone ss: Is this request made on behalf of: Yourself?
+m: are you a resident of the Mississippi Valley Library District?YesNo nd: do you have a Mississippi Valley Library District account in good standing?YesNo

+Name:

+Addres SS:

+Phone :

+Email:

+Is this request made on behalf of: Yourself?
 An organization?
+Name of Organization:

+An organization?
+Name of Organization:

+1. Resource on which you are commenting:

+TITLE:AUTHOR/PRODUCER:

+Book Video Magazine Library Program Newspaper Display Other (explain)

-Name of Organization: 1.
-Resource on which you are commenting: TITLE: 2.
-What brought this resource to your attention?
-3. Have you read, listened to, viewed, or examined the whole resource?YesNo a.
+2. What brought this resource to your attention?

+3. Have you read, listened to, viewed, or examined the whole resource?YesNo

+a.
 If not, why not?

 4. What concerns you about the resource?
-Please be specific, including page numbers, time stamps, disc numbers. etc. 5.
-What value is there in the work?
+Please be specific, including page numbers, time stamps, disc numbers. etc.

+5. What value is there in the work?